gatsbyjs/gatsby/docs/docs/create-transformer-plugin.md

 Transformer plugins "transform" data of one type into another type.
 You'll often use both source plugins and transformer plugins in your Gatsby sites.

-This loose coupling between the data source and transformer plugins allow Gatsby site builders to quickly assemble complex data transformation pipelines with little work.
+ This loose coupling between the data source and transformer plugins allow Gatsby developers to quickly assemble complex data transformation pipelines with little work.

 ## Transformer plugin example